jospete/obsidize-rx-map/README.md

 # @obsidize/rx-map

-A minimalist implementation of the [@ngrx/entity](https://ngrx.io/api/entity) EntityAdapter [API](https://ngrx.io/guide/entity/adapter#adapter-collection-methods), which completely eliminates action / reducer / effects boilerplate in order to stay out of your way as much as possible.
+A minimalist implementation of the [@ngrx/entity](https://ngrx.io/api/entity) EntityAdapter [API](https://ngrx.io/guide/entity/adapter#adapter-collection-methods), except without the action / reducer / effects boilerplate that typically comes with a state management system.

 This module acts as a library rather than a framework to give you maximum control over your in-memory data stores.